Ellusu/easy-basic-authentication/plugin/readme.txt

 Protect your WordPress site with basic authentication quickly and reliably.
 Easy Basic Authentication gives you control to ensure that only authorized users can access your online resources.
 Maintain your site's security and prevent unwanted access today with Easy Basic Authentication.

-**Try it on a free mock site: click here => https://tastewp.org/plugins/easy-basic-authentication/**

 ## Installation